 The collars update the elephant’s position on an hourly basis linked to a mobile device which field units can visualize easily.
 The collaring program enables MEP to follow elephants remotely, deploy rangers on the ground, and conduct monthly aerial monitoring of all the collared elephants and their respective herds.
 From the MEP headquarters all the elephant’s positions are monitored on georeferenced Google Earth maps and potential threats are relayed to the rapid response teams and patrol teams.
-The collar software also includes alarms for immobility, geofence breaches and streaks (when an elephant moves quickly potentially signifying it is in danger) which MEP react to at a moment’s notice.
+The collar software also includes alarms for immobility, geofence breaches and streaks (when an elephant moves quickly potentially signifying it is in danger) which MEP reacts to at a moment’s notice.

 “WE ARE PUTTING COLLARS ON THESE ELEPHANTS SO WE KNOW WHERE THE ELEPHANT IS, IT’S OVERLAID ONTO GOOGLE EARTH.
 THE COLLARS ALSO HAVE IN-BUILT SOFTWARE THAT IF THEY (THE ELEPHANTS) STOP WE GET IMMOBILITY ALERTS.”
 Marc Goss, CEO, Mara Elephant Project

-While MEP monitors the elephants on Google Earth, we also populate our geofence database.
-Geofences act as a warning system for collared elephants when they near settlement areas or farms.
+While MEP monitors the elephants on Google Earth, we also populate our geo-fence database.
+Geo-fences act as a warning system for collared elephants when they near settlement areas or farms.
 Most of the Mara satellite images are 1 m2 resolution so mapping settlement areas and farming areas is very feasible.

 Each day coordinates are sent to ground patrols who use these to check on the elephants.
 Depending on the satellite image quality, it is possible to see settlements near the collared elephant.
 This information is used to anticipate possible human-elephant conflict incidents and intervene before it occurs.
-Though the aerial monitoring program we have identified that the 23 collared represent between 400 and 600 elephants, as counted each month.
+Through the aerial monitoring program we have identified that the MEP collared represent between 400 and 600 elephants, as counted each quarter.

-The Mara-DAS system has incorporated STE’s Standard Analytical Reporting Framework (SARF) tool to quickly generate quarterly outputs on elephant movement, range density hotspots, corridors and streak events and range expansion into new areas.
+GPS tracking data collected by MEP is stored in a state-of-the-art cloud database system being jointly developed by our primary partner, Save the Elephants (STE), and Vulcan Inc. based in Seattle, Washington.
+Called EarthRanger, the system is designed to facilitate the joint analysis and visualization of multiple tracking data sources in relation to relevant operational data and landscape spatial variables.
+The Mara EarthRanger system has incorporated STE’s Standard Analytical Reporting Framework (SARF) tool to quickly generate quarterly outputs on elephant movement, range density hotspots, corridors and streak events and range expansion into new areas.
 These outputs are included in MEP quarterly reports.
-It was also recently expanded to include Spydertracks data from the MEP 5Y-REE helicopter.
+It was also recently expanded to include Spydertracks data from the MEP 5Y-MEP helicopter.
 Helicopter movement data can now be analyzed to quantify aerial patrol efforts and patrol distribution to better understand the effect of the MEP helicopter as a tool in human-elephant conflict mitigation.